Apple debuts iOS 13 for iPhones and iPods, splits off iPadOS for iPads

 iPadOS also includes an improved multitasking interface, building on Split View mode with the ability to flip through apps within the Split View bar, open multiple instances of the same app, and show App Expose on the iPad — you can see all open apps on the screen at once.
 The iPad will also gain the ability to function as a second screen for a Mac — complete with cursor-style input via an Apple Pencil.

 The Files app is adding Column view, a Mac-like way to dig through lists of files, including file previews and metadata.
 SMB file sharing and iCloud Drive folder sharing have been added, as has support for plugging in and reading thumb drives, external disk drives, and SD cards.
-Direct importation into individual apps such as Lightroom, plus archive zipping and unzipping have also been added.
+Direct importation into individual apps such as Lightroom, plus archive zipping and unzipping, has also been added.